SaltyMonkey/dps-site-frontend/src/components/Markdown/About/Privacy.md

 ### 3rd party content:

-+ All pictures related to the game itself (skills, abnormals, classes and etc) are property of Krafton/BlueHole Studio.
++ All pictures related to TERA Online (such as abnormalities and skills) are property of KRAFTON, Inc. / Bluehole Studio, Inc.
-+ All skill descriptions, buff descriptions, class names, area names, boss names are property of Krafton/BlueHole Studio.
++ All buff and skill descriptions as well as area, boss, and class names are property of KRAFTON, Inc. / Bluehole Studio, Inc.
-+ Class icons SVGs were created by Foglio.
++ Class icon SVGs were created by Foglio.

 &nbsp;

 ### Cookies, local storage, files

-+ TeraLogs.com blocks Google cohort analyzing features.
++ TeraLogs.com blocks Google analytics.
-+TeraLogs.com does not store cookies at your PC.
++ TeraLogs.com does not store cookies on your PC.
-+ TeraLogs.com uses your browser's local storage to store basic settings.
++ TeraLogs.com uses your browser's local storage for basic settings.
-+ TeraLogs.com uses cache features so your browser is able to keep some files on your storage device.
++ TeraLogs.com uses your browser's cache to load the website faster on subsequent visits.

 &nbsp;